patrickkempff/eslint-config-tuil/README.md

 # :snowflake: ESLint Config Tuil - WIP

-An ESLint shareable config for TypeScript that has TypeScript with Standard, Jest and React specific rules.
+An ESLint shareable config for TypeScript that has TypeScript with Standard, Jest and React best practises.

 ## Usage